-3. Attractors and Visitor Experiences
+3. Visitor Experiences

-Enhance Wilsonville's tourism attractors and experiences to meet and exceed the expectations of visitors and event organizers Enhance Wilsonville's tourism attractors, events and experiences to meet and exceed the expectations of visitors and event organizers.
+Enhance Wilsonville's tourism attractors, events and experiences to meet and exceed the expectations of visitors and event organizers.

-3.1 Encourage active participation by local product_suppliers_and farm operators_to

-- participate in agri-tourism experiences, including the new Wilsonville-West Linn-Milwaukie Farm Loop. - 3.2 Establish Wilsonville as a bike-friendly city and one of Oregon's premier leisure cycling citiesEstablish the city as a bike-friendly city and one of Oregon's premier leisure cycling cities. - 3.3 Initiate and attract cycling events. - 3.4 Initiate programs to ensure that Wilsonville consistently presents outstanding experiences for horse show organizers, participants and attendees. - 3.5 Investigate the feasibility of establishing a signature event in Wilsonville to celebrate the start of horse show season.
+- 3.1 Encourage active participation by local product-suppliers and farm operators to participate in agri-tourism experiences, including the new Wilsonville-West Linn-Milwaukie Farm Loop. - 3.2 Establish Wilsonville as a bike-friendly city and one of Oregon's premier leisure cycling cities. - 3.3 Initiate and attract cycling events. - 3.4 Initiate programs to ensure that Wilsonville consistently presents outstanding experiences for horse show organizers, participants and attendees. - 3.5 Investigate the feasibility of establishing a signature event in Wilsonville to celebrate the start of horse show season.